meltoner/agrofelis/components/vehicle-wheels/readme.md

 Finding an elegant solution for the mobility requirements of a low speed robotic vehicle such as the Agrofelis robot, proved to be a time consuming research process.

-After researching various solutions and vendors, for the uncommon case of low rpm, high torque, small footprint and low cost, we concluded that a solution composed of geared in-wheel motor hubs, equipped with hall sensors, providing at least 120 total NM, operable at 24v with less than 1000 watt total power consumption, tolerance to withstand 350 kilos of weight, as well as fit within a 16 inch wheel, would be the necessary characteristics of the needed solution.
+After researching various solutions and vendors, for the uncommon case of low rpm, high torque, small footprint and low cost, we concluded that a solution composed of geared in-wheel motor hubs, equipped with hall sensors, providing at least 120 total Newton meter (NM), operable at 24v with less than 1000 watt total power consumption, tolerance to withstand 350 kilos of weight, as well as fit within a 16 inch wheel, would be the necessary characteristics of the needed solution.
 A four wheel drive active system instead for example of a 2WD drive was concluded necessary, in order to maximize the traction and distribute the load of the vehicle.
 In the following sections the details of the active wheels, their components and the indicative suppliers to purchase the sub-components, are documented.

 ## The Agrofelis wheels